microsoft/azure-iot-developer-kit/docs/_docs/01-getting-started.md

 ### B. Connect to DevKit AP

-Use your computer or mobile phone to connect to DevKit AP, leave the password as empty.
+Use your computer or mobile phone to connect to DevKit AP (highlighted in the screenshot above), leave the password as empty.

 ### C. Configure WiFi for DevKit